SESYNC-ci/osgeo-lesson/_slides/intro.md

 ## Geographical Data

-Breaking down this definition, we find the usual components of any data driven project.
+Breaking down these uses of GIS, we find the usual components of any data driven project.
 The strong emphais on *geographical* marks the special attention that spatial attributes of data require.

 | **capture** | record data with sufficient context to be useful                     |
 | **manage**  | work with vast amounts of data, often captured in different contexts |